Chart Color Schemes

 Income levels sit below national averages according to AreaSearch assessment

-The suburb of Ethelton has an income level below the national average, as per the latest Australian Taxation Office data aggregated by AreaSearch for the financial year 2023.
-The median income among taxpayers in Ethelton is $52,156, with an average income of $61,620.
-These figures compare to those of Greater Adelaide, which are $54,808 and $66,852 respectively.
-Based on a Wage Price Index growth rate of 8.8% since the financial year 2023, estimated incomes for September 2025 would be approximately $56,746 (median) and $67,043 (average).
-According to census data, personal income ranks at the 46th percentile ($787 weekly), while household income sits at the 23rd percentile.
-The largest income segment comprises 29.4% of residents earning between $1,500 and $2,999 weekly (449 residents).
-This is consistent with broader trends across the broader area, where 31.8% fall into the same category.
-Housing affordability pressures are severe in Ethelton, with only 82.7% of income remaining after housing costs, ranking at the 22nd percentile.
-The suburb's SEIFA income ranking places it in the 4th decile.
+Ethelton's income level is below the national average according to AreaSearch's aggregation of ATO data for financial year 2023.
+The suburb's median income among taxpayers was $52,156 and the average income stood at $61,620.
+This compares to Greater Adelaide's figures of $54,808 and $66,852 respectively.
+Based on Wage Price Index growth of 8.8% since financial year 2023, current estimates would be approximately $56,746 (median) and $67,043 (average) as of September 2025.
+Census data reveals personal income ranks at the 46th percentile ($787 weekly), while household income sits at the 23rd percentile.
+Income brackets indicate the largest segment comprises 29.4% earning $1,500 - $2,999 weekly (449 residents).
+Housing affordability pressures are severe, with only 82.7% of income remaining, ranking at the 22nd percentile.
+The area's SEIFA income ranking places it in the 4th decile.

 Frequently Asked Questions - Income